ProductTeamHash/SwiftDown/README.md

 # SwiftDown
 SwiftDown is an app store for Windows 10/7

-Its still in development so we will be releasing alpha and then beta releases, we hope to get Download over Tor and dark/light mode available in the future, for now we are just working on features.
+Its still in development so we will be releasing alpha and then beta and then full release.

+Things we are adding now (X means done)
+Download Over Onion
+Dark Mode
+Chrome
+Discord
+EmuArk
+Kali Linux
+VirtualBox
+Steam
+Nvxxy Botnet
+Payment System
+Visual Studio (Code as well)
+Ubuntu
+AntiPiracyMaker
+Blender
+Firefox
+Opera
+Opera GX
+Wine
+OBS
+Spotify Desktop
+WireShark
+Github Desktop
+Tor Browser

 Links
 @nvxxyovh